How regularly you should install new air filters could depend on the following:

-For basic 1"–3" air filters, manufacturers often tell you to change them every 30–60 days.
-If you have from light to moderate allergies, you could install a better air filter or get new ones even more often.
+For basic 1"–3" air filters, manufacturers typically tell you to get new ones every 30–60 days.
+If you have from light to moderate allergies, you could install a better air filter or replace them even more often.

-Or, if you reside a more rural area or less occupied residence (like a vacation house) and there are a reduced number of cars around, annually could be often enough.
+Or, if you live a more country area or less occupied house (like a vacation house) and there are not as many cars around, annually could be often enough.

-Here are averages that might help you figure out how often you should get a new air filter at your residence:
+Here are averages that can help you decide how often you should get a new air filter at your residence:

 - One dog or cat: every 60 days

 - More than one pet or if anyone has allergies: 20–45 days